virtuallandmanager/vlm-dcl/etc/vlm-dcl.api.md

         [uuid: string]: System;
     };
     // Warning: (ae-forgotten-export) The symbol "HasHybridTexture" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "Emissive" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "Emissive_2" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "Audible" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "Audible_2" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "HasPlaylist" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "HasPlaylist_2" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "Playable" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "Playable_2" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     export class DCLConfig extends VLMBase.MaterialConfig implements HasHybridTexture, Emissive_2, Audible_2, HasPlaylist_2, Playable_2 {